MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 During the 1-hour wait from Step 3

 Do nothing demanding.
 Sit or lie down.
 Sip water.
 Eat lightly if you can — toast, crackers, broth.
-The medication is doing its work; you don't need to do anything else.
+Rest while the medication takes effect.
+Keep track of how you feel so you can answer the next step accurately.

 Your support person, if you have one, can sit with you.
-Don't drive, don't make decisions, don't try to work.
-Just rest.
+Do not drive, work, operate machinery, make important decisions, or do anything safety-sensitive.
+Rest and stay somewhere safe.

 Make sure your timer or alarm is set so you don't lose track of the hour.